mimoguz/tripeaks_neue/README.md

 ### Credit where credit is due

-While it's not a copy, I hope, the game draws a lot of design inspiration from Dusland Design's Solitaire - The Clean One.
+While it's not a copy, I hope, the game draws a lot of design inspiration from Dustland Design's Solitaire - The Clean One.
 Credit where credit is due.

 # License